department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 * WomensHealth

 The API combines data from two sources:
-1. Patient physical address and eligibility information, from E&E.
+1. Patient physical address, latitude and longitude, and eligibility information, from E&E.
 2. VA health facilities in the state, from Facilities API.

 This data is used to compute an overall determination of community-care-eligibility